Have you been told your toddler or preschooler can’t possibly be autistic because they have good eye contact?

 This little boy with ASD, too, has normal eye contact.

-If an examiner says that your child can’t possibly be on the Autism Spectrum due to good eye contact – you’ll want to seek out a second opinion by a different provider.
+If an examiner says that your child can’t possibly be on the Autism Spectrum due to having good eye contact – you’ll want to seek out a second opinion by a different provider — especially if you have a gut or intuitive feeling that your child’s other traits suggest autism.

-You’ll want to first find out if that provider puts emphasis on the presence of normal eye contact.
+It’s smart to find out if an autism assessor puts emphasis on the presence of normal eye contact.

-Though “abnormalities with eye contact” can present quite often in children and adults with ASD, this is not a requirement for a diagnosis.
+Though “abnormalities with eye contact” can present quite often in children and adults with ASD, this is not a requirement for a diagnosis, according to the mental health professional’s manual, the DSM-5.

 Meghan Ashley, MS, LPC, is a professional therapist who runs M Perfect Consulting.
 She provides services for anxiety, autism, behavior issues, divorce, family conflict, grief/loss, life transitions, marriage, sadness/depression and more.